 I used to see other bloggers posting at all kinds of random times or days and think to myself – oh wow, you’re doing it all wrong but, little did I know.
 There’s only one situation where I’ll get a post up and published on a specific day or time and that’s when I’ve promised a brand/PR.
 Other than that, I’m taking a more realistic and relaxed approach to blogging and it’s making me a lot happier.

-“I publish my posts at a time which fits with me”
+“I publish my posts at a time which fits with me, if that means no particular schedule, then so be it”.

 If that happens to be before 8 am or after 8 pm so be it.
 I try to keep to a basic schedule of Fridays and Sundays because that works for me, however, If I miss a day, I won’t lose sleep over it.
 I experimented with posting on the weekend around lunchtime as a trial to see how views were affected – Newsflash – they weren’t affected at all and if anything, improved.
 This is mainly because as my blog grows, posts are showing up more and more in organic searches and so even on days when I’m not “on it” I’m still getting views.
 I’m not as heavily reliant on social media to drive traffic to my blog as I was in the early days and I couldn’t be happier.